 - Trek leaders will stop for trail-side lessons whenever the opportunity comes up.
 These mini-lessons may cover aquatic biology, tree/flower identification, fire ecology, and more.

-- Leave No Trace, campsite set-up, backcountry cooking, water filtration, and sustainable camping skills will be gained.
+- Leave no trace.
+Participants will gain skills in campsite set-up, backcountry cooking, water filtration, and sustainable camping.

 Safety and Cost